 “I want to keep this feeling going” she said.

-Gratitude is a high level spiritual practice.
 There is Spiritual Power contained within the vibration of Gratitude and that’s what makes it’s so powerful.
-It matches with the higher energy of your True Self which in turn is connected to a Spirit of the Universe, God, or whatever your understanding of this is.
+It matches the higher energy of your True Self or Soul, which is in constant communication with the Spirit of the Universe, God, or whatever your understanding of this is.

-When you say “thank you” you’re actually tuning to this higher energy.
-Is it any wonder then that it’s easier to handle the more difficult situations life puts in front of us when we’re grateful for them?
+When you use the words “thank you” you’re actually tuning into this higher energy.
+That being the case, is it any wonder that it’s easier to handle difficult situations life puts in front of us when we’re grateful for them?

 Gratitude can change your situation